-64 BUTTON MODULE
+iDCS and DS 64 BUTTON MODULE

-The 64-button module adds to the capability of any keyset.
+Both models of the 64-button module add to the capability of any keyset.
 Up to two 64-button modules can be added to each keyset.
 The 64 programmable red LED buttons with red LED can be used for feature keys, DSS/BLF keys or one touch speed dial buttons.
 A maximum of 4 can be installed on a system.
 One DLI port is required per 64-button module.